Skip to main contentSkip to search barSkip to navigationSkip to footer

 The BSc Business Administration (International Management) degree program is designed to prepare you for a successful career in today's dynamic business landscape.
 You will build a solid foundation in business administration, covering key areas such as finance and accounting, marketing, human resource management, supply chain management, innovation and digital business, data analytics, and international business.
 Along the way, you'll develop essential management skills and gain proficiency in techniques necessary for effective leadership in a global and multicultural environment, enabling you to tackle international business challenges with a systematic approach.
 You will enhance your communication skills while also acquiring new competencies, including negotiation and leadership.
 This program equips you to navigate complex organizational structures and opens doors to diverse career opportunities in multinational corporations, small and medium-sized enterprises with international operations, non-profit organizations, or even start-ups.

-Specialization Options
+Specialisation Options

-In the latter half of your studies, you’ll be able to choose from a broad range of specializations, tailoring your education to suit your career goals.
+In the latter half of your studies, you’ll be able to choose from a broad range of specialisations, tailoring your education to suit your career goals.
 By focusing on areas that align with your interests and ambitions, you can develop new skills, sharpen the existing ones and develop expertise in a specific field.
 This way you can build a strong foundation for professional success and enhance your employability in your chosen industry.

 Loading